 If a client “ has” a reaction (and this can happen to any client at any time) there can be a range of mild to severe symptoms that can occur.

 Luckily, very few clients ever react to extensions and the odd few that do, react mildly.
 However during pregnancy, the body is more susceptible to sensitivities/reactions and if reaction does occur the body releases histamine and “could” if at high levels, result in an internal haemorrhage which can cause severe foetal brain damage.

 When a client has a reaction whether pregnant or not, the treatment is usually adrenaline, as well as IV fluids to maintain blood pressure.
 If there was low blood pressure in the pregnant client due to a reaction to eyelash extensions, this can lead to low blood flow to the organs in the foetus and of course the brain, hence brain damage can occur.

-Also, when pregnant clients lay on their back, the weight of the uterus can compress the major blood vessel called the vena cava.
-This can disrupt blood flow to the foetus which can cause nausea, vomiting, and shortness of breath in the mother.
+When pregnant clients lay on their back, the weight of the uterus can compress the major blood vessel called the vena cava.
+This can disrupt blood flow to the foetus which can cause nausea, vomiting, and shortness of breath in the mother

 If blood flow in the foetus is restricted for more than 5 minutes, then brain injuries can occur.

 Pregnant women will also tell you how uncomfortable it is to lie on their backs for any length of time, so they would need to be moving about all the time for comfort and to prevent this risk.

 Our lash industry is unregulated across the globe.
 Some of us are governed by insurance companies who will cover us to lash pregnant clients, yet they have no medical background or knowledge to actually suggest such a practice is safe – they just offer insurance to protect the lash artist in the event of a claim.